Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Conclusions and perspectives

 We proposed a new privacy-preserving stochastic optimization framework for convex optimization with embedded Laplace and Gaussian differential privacy mechanisms.
 Specifically, we conditioned optimization outcomes on the realization of privacy-preserving random perturbations, which are accommodated in the feasible region in a least-cost manner using chance-constrained programming.
 Our framework spans across conic optimization, enabling differentially private linear, quadratic and semidefinite programming in many real-world optimization and machine learning contexts.

 This work has been driven by problems solved in a centralized manner, e.g., when there is a trustworthy centralized agent who collects data and then privately solves an optimization program.
 Although this setup is standard for many real-life problems, such as energy optimization problems considered in this paper, in the future, data owners may give preferences to decentralized or distributed optimization, so as to prevent data leakage associated with external data transfers and storage.
-For this future scenario, it is relevant to study how linear decision rules, used here to accommodate random perturbations, can be optimized in a decentralized/distributed manner while preserving privacy, feasibility and optimality guarantees of the centralized model.
+For this future scenario, it is relevant to study how linear decision rules can be optimized in a decentralized/distributed manner, to enable local differential privacy guarantees while preserving feasibility and optimality of the centralized model.